Chinatown's Cantonese gem w/ amazing roast meats & noodle soups. A no-frills fave for locals & chefs alike, esp. for late-night eats.

-Customers overwhelmingly praise the authentic Cantonese cuisine, particularly the roast meats and noodle dishes, often citing it as a beloved and satisfying dining experience.
+Customers overwhelmingly praise the authentic Cantonese cuisine, with specific highlights being the roast meats, noodle soups, and seafood.
+It's frequently recommended as a reliable and satisfying dining choice.

 Important Note